redpanda-data/connect/website/docs/configuration/unit_testing.md

 ## Running Tests

-Executing tests for a specific config can be done by pointing the command flag `--test` at either the config to be tested or its test definition, e.g. `benthos --test ./config.yaml` and `benthos --test ./config_benthos_test.yaml` are equivalent.
+Executing tests for a specific config can be done by pointing the subcommand `test` at either the config to be tested or its test definition, e.g. `benthos test ./config.yaml` and `benthos test ./config_benthos_test.yaml` are equivalent.

-In order to execute all tests of a directory simply point `--test` to that directory, e.g. `benthos --test ./foo` will execute all tests found in the directory `foo`.
-In order to walk a directory tree and execute all tests found you can use the shortcut `./...`, e.g. `benthos --test ./...` will execute all tests found in the current directory, any child directories, and so on.
+In order to execute all tests of a directory simply point `test` to that directory, e.g. `benthos test ./foo` will execute all tests found in the directory `foo`.
+In order to walk a directory tree and execute all tests found you can use the shortcut `./...`, e.g. `benthos test ./...` will execute all tests found in the current directory, any child directories, and so on.

-### Linting

-Benthos has a linter that can be executed on a config file with `--lint`, it's possible to run this linter as well as your tests on config files by including the flag, e.g. `benthos --lint --test ./config.yaml` will both lint and test the config file `./config.yaml`.
-If the linting stage fails then the process exits with status 1 similar to if a test had failed.

-Note that when combining the flags `--lint` and `--test` the linting will _only_ be executed on config files accompanied with a test definition.
-This is in order to avoid linting files unrelated to Benthos execution during directory walking.

 [json-pointer]: https://tools.ietf.org/html/rfc6901